 Melody has been with Eagle Forum of Alabama part – time since March of 2008.
 She received her Bachelor’s degree from UAB with a Major in Health Education and Minor in Psychology.
 A conservative from a young age, she became increasingly involved in public policy after college.
 She volunteered in local campaigns, attended Eagle Forum functions and supported other conservative causes.
 Melody served as a Policy Analyst with the Alabama Policy Institute and Administrative Assistant to former Jefferson County Commissioner Bettye Fine Collins prior to coming to Eagle Forum of Alabama.
 She served as a member of the Jefferson County Republican Party, and its Steering Committee, and also the Alabama Republican Assembly.
 She served as a member of the Alabama Republican Party’s Resolutions Committee.
 In 2004, Melody was elected an Alternate Delegate to the Republican National Convention in New York.

 Melody is married to Michael Ciamarra.
-In addition to working with Eagle Forum of Alabama, she homeschools their nine year old son and takes care of her extended family.
+They have one son, Reagan.
+In addition to working with Eagle Forum of Alabama, she homeschools him and cares for her extended family.